Sparks (band): 1981–1990: the Los Angeles years

-1990–2002: Gratuitous Sax & Senseless Violins and Balls
+1990–2002: Embracing techno and success in Europe

-In 1993, Ron and Russell returned with the non-album single "National Crime Awareness Week", their first release since the 1988 album Interior Design.
-The song was produced by the Scottish dance band Finitribe.
-In 1994, the Maels released Gratuitous Sax & Senseless Violins, providing the hit singles "When Do I Get to Sing 'My Way' and "When I Kiss You (I Hear Charlie Parker Playing)".
-In Germany, "When Do I Get to Sing 'My Way was the No. 1 airplay song for 1994 as well as being hailed critically for its poignant lyrics and touching melody.
+In 1993, Ron and Russell returned with the non-album single "National Crime Awareness Week", their first release since Interior Design in 1988.
+The song was produced by the Scottish electronic music group Finitribe, and its techno-styled production served as a taster for the duo's new direction during this era.
+In 1994, the Maels released Gratuitous Sax & Senseless Violins, providing the hit singles "When Do I Get to Sing 'My Way'" and "When I Kiss You (I Hear Charlie Parker Playing)".
+In Germany, the former was the no. 1 airplay song for 1994 as well as being hailed critically for its poignant lyrics and touching melody.
 The band toured in support of the album with percussionist Christi Haydon playing drums.
-Haydon also appeared in the videos for "When Do I Get to Sing 'My Way'" and "When I Kiss You (I Hear Charlie Parker Playing)", which were both directed by Sophie Muller.
+Haydon also appeared in the videos for both singles, which were directed by English music video director Sophie Muller.

-1997 saw the release of Plagiarism, an album of cover versions of their own songs featuring collaborations with Faith No More, Erasure and Jimmy Somerville.
-Half of the album was recorded by Tony Visconti in London with the other half recorded by the brothers in their own purpose-built studio in LA, surrounded by busts of Elvis.
-In 1998 they recorded the soundtrack for the action film Knock Off, starring Jean-Claude Van Damme, directed by the acclaimed Hong Kong-based producer/director Tsui Hark (who had appeared on his own tribute song by the band on the album Gratuitous Sax and Senseless Violins).
+1997 saw the release of Plagiarism, an album of cover versions of their own songs featuring collaborations with Faith No More, Erasure and Jimmy Somerville of Bronski Beat and the Communards.
+Half of the album was recorded by Tony Visconti in London with the other half recorded by the brothers in their own purpose-built studio in LA, surrounded by busts of Elvis Presley.
+In 1998 they recorded the soundtrack for the action film Knock Off, starring Jean-Claude Van Damme, directed by Hong Kong filmmaker Tsui Hark (who had appeared on his own tribute song by the band on the album Gratuitous Sax and Senseless Violins).

 Balls, released in 2000, again put the band in a context of electronic instrumentation with some of Ron's most striking and perceptive lyrics.
 With the release of Balls the band toured the UK, Germany, Japan and Australia.